Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/10. API RESTful Routes/README.md

 ### Microservices Architecture

-A Microservcies Architecture is SOA on steroids.
+A Microservices Architecture is SOA on steroids.
 It further breaks up services into sometimes even single routes and hyper specialized sorts of databases and technology.

 ## Implementation of a RESTful API